j0hn-G4lt/huntressCTF-2024/README.md

 # HuntressCTF 2024

-Welcome to my write-ups for the HuntressCTF 2024!
-Below you will find links to each day's challenges.
+Frostbytes first HuntressCTF 2024!
+Below is our collection of writeups.

 ---